oracle-livelabs/adb/shared/adb-auto-scaling/adb-auto-scaling.md

 ![Conceptual illustration of auto scaling](./images/auto-scaling-symbol.jpg " ")

-When you create an Autonomous Database, the auto scaling checkbox is enabled by default.
-After the database is created, you can use the **Manage resource allocation** button on the **Autonomous Database details** page to disable or enable auto scaling.
+When you create an Autonomous AI Database, the auto scaling checkbox is enabled by default.
+After the database is created, you can use the **Manage resource allocation** button on the **Autonomous AI Database details** page to disable or enable auto scaling.

 If your organization performs intensive queries at varied times, auto scaling will ramp up and ramp down CPU resources when needed.